Clinical Practicum / Internship

 Clinical training is a fundamental aspect of the George Fox PsyD Program.
 Throughout the program, students take part in hands-on practicum (field training) experiences at a wide range of locations, including medical centers, schools, university clinics, community mental health centers and forensic placements.
 Students will also complete a year-long internship during the fifth year of their program as part of their doctoral training.

 The distribution of the sites recently selected by our students is shown below:

 The clinical training program is highly structured and the development of clinical skill is sequential, graded in complexity and cumulative with each training year building on the previous experience.

 Practicum I occurs during the second year of the program.
 Students have the opportunity to choose from a range of practicum sites (see above) and are encouraged to seek placements at which they will be able to work with a broad range of clients.
-In addition to their on-site practicum supervision, students continue to participate in on-campus training activities, including the development of an individualized training plan (guided by their clinical mentor), weekly clinical teams, and oversight by an advanced student.
+In addition to their on-site practicum supervision, students continue to participate in on-campus training activities, including weekly team meetings led by a Clinical Mentor.

 Practicum II provides an opportunity for students to gain experience in their particular area of interest; whether it is with a specific population (child, adolescent, adult) or a specific setting (medical, university).
 Students are encouraged to select practicum-training experiences based on their short- and long-term professional goals.
 Students continue to participate in on-campus training oversight activities.

 Pre-internship: Students are encouraged to seek training opportunities that will increase the breadth or depth of their clinical skills.
 Pre-interns continue to participate in on-campus training activities and begin providing oversight supervision to second-year students.
 During this year, students are also helped to prepare for internship application and placement.